mvrozanti/RAT-via-Telegram/README.md

 - `/msg_box` is still in beta and may not work properly.
 - Keylogger may detect some keys improperly.
 Like pressing `shift+/` results in `/` instead of `?`.

+## Contributing:

+- This project is still in very early stages, so you can expect some bugs.
+Please feel free to report them!
+Even better, send a pull request :)
+- Any new features and ideas are most welcome!

 ## Disclaimer:

 <b>This tool is supposed to be used only on authorized systems.
 Any unauthorized use of this tool without explicit permission is illegal.</b>